aau-network-security/riotpot/README.md

 We thrive on the idea of making RIoTPot highly transportable, therefore, in this section one can find multiple methods of installation for diverse environments that fit a broad list of requirements and constrains.

-There are multiple ways to run Riotpot, one can choose to go for local build mode or containerized mode.
-In local build mode the Riotpot core runs on host machine and has options to run IoT, OT or other protocols both in local plugins or as a separate containerized service.
-Running RiotPot in a virtualized/containerized self-contained network mode using `Docker` is highly reommended.
+There are multiple ways to run RIoTPot, one can choose to go for local build mode or containerized mode.
+In local build mode the RIoTPot core runs on host machine and has options to run IoT, OT or other protocols both in local plugins or as a separate containerized service.
+Running RIoTPot in a virtualized/containerized self-contained network mode using `Docker` is highly reommended.

 <!-- > **NOTE:** The production image can be pulled from Docker Hub.
 If you choose this method you may directly jump to [2.1 Docker](#21-docker).
  -->

-Follow the steps to get the Riotpot project first:
+Follow the steps to get the RIoTPot project first:

 ```bash
 # 1. Clone the repository